How long have you lived in Wynnum?

 The sense of community that I felt here was instant – settling with two young kids into a new country, knowing almost no-one, was tougher than I expected.
 I felt like I’d found ‘my people’ when I came here, and still do!
 From the helpful ladies in the chemist on Edith Street when I needed band-aids on day 2 (I have a very accident-prone son…), to the outstanding hospitality in the cafes when I needed air-con ‘directed straight onto my face please’ for the first 6 months we were here, and the incredible friends I’ve made who have become like family to me – they have all made me feel at home.

 Oh, I can’t pick a favourite!
 Tolerance, for the ‘banter’ and their hot chips, Dramanti for their variety of coffee, and Pierre’s Golden Chicken for their healthy, tasty lunch options (they don’t just do chicken you know 😉 )

 What is your favourite shop in Wynnum?

-Tell us how you started Bayside Dance?
+Tell us how you became a Community Manager?